 Looking for Trouble, published in 1994, launched private eye Sal, a single parent struggling to juggle work and home, onto Manchester’s mean streets.
 It was short listed for the Crime Writers Association’s John Creasey (New Blood) Dagger, serialised on BBC Radio 4, Woman’s Hour and awarded Le Masque de l’Année in France.
 Cath has published a further seven Sal Kilkenny mysteries.

 Cath is also a scriptwriter, creator of ITV’s hit police drama, Blue Murder, starring Caroline Quentin as DCI Janine Lewis, which has sold worldwide in places as diverse as Fiji, Iceland and Yemen.
 Cath’s Blue Murder are published by Joffe Books.
 Cath was commissioned to write the Scott & Bailey books based on the popular ITV detective show.
-Her radio work includes drama series, Legacy, featuring brother and sister heir hunters, and she was a writer on Danny Brocklehurst’s Stone detective drama.
+Her radio work includes three-part drama thriller, Undercover, where a police officer masquerades as a nanny in order to find out the truth about a missing woman, and Legacy, featuring brother and sister heir hunters.
+Cath was a writer on Danny Brocklehurst’s Stone detective drama.

-Trio, a stand-alone novel, moved away from crime to explore adoption and growing up in the 1960s.
+The Lost Girls of St Ann’s is a move away from crime.
+A family saga, rooted in Cath’s experience as an adoptee growing up in the 1960s.
+Reflecting the range of stories she’s heard from other adoptees, birth parents and adoptive parents and capturing the loss that remains for everyone at the heart of adoption.
 Cath’s own story, of tracing and being re-united with her Irish birth family and her seven brothers and sisters, featured in the television documentary Finding Cath from RTE.

 Cath is writing a series of stand-alone novels where ordinary families find themselves caught up in extraordinary events, giving a voice to victims, the bereaved, survivors and witnesses.